fbpx

 Birdwatching is an adventure that can bring a family together as you share God’s beautiful creation—free for us all to enjoy.

-We want you to be able to play it now, though, and start recognizing birds that may be in your area!
-You can find a free PDF download (with instructions) of the Bird Bingo game below.
+Play the game now and start recognizing birds that may be in your area!
+Download a free PDF (with instructions) of the Bird Bingo game below.
 All you need to play are the pages in this free download and something to mark your spaces with.
-(We personally think marshmallows are fun, but sunflower seeds are also tasty!)
+(Marshmallows are fun, but sunflower seeds are also tasty!)

 Graphic How to Attract Birds to Your Yard